qianweicheng/rasa/edo_pro/wangxy/XY_rasa_04/data/nlu.md

 - i want the dark theme
 - is there a way to make the background theme dark
 - please add a dark theme option thank you
-- dark theme please in us edit
+- dark theme please
 - please include dark theme
 - is it possible to have a dark theme
 - when will a dark theme be coming to the app
-- why no dark theme tbsp tbsp
+- why no dark theme option
 - i why not a dark theme for the application
 - i like this just needs dark theme
 - please add dark theme as optional theme under settings